 We participated in the Community Collaborative, which is a threefold project.
 One Saturday morning each month, children and adult volunteers from the neighborhood work together to clean up the park and surrounding area.
 After the clean-up, breakfast is served at Good Shepherd Lutheran Church while the youth work together to create a new vision for the neighborhood.
 During the summer, the kids participate in a community art project.

-Other Mellowhood programs include:
+Other Mellowhood programs included:

 The PAID Program – Encourages youth to become engaged, productive citizens with job skills and a sense of personal responsibility.
 The youth (ages 12‐14) are paid to care for large garden plots that grow food for the community, as well as general maintenance of the Hammersley Community Garden area.
 The youth also assist other areas with street cleanups, garden maintenance and invasive species removal.
 UW‐Extension provides horticulture, nutrition, and work skills education.